About the Program:

 Who is eligible?

 All UUMA members in final fellowship (with some exceptions for members with advanced experience in the work of prophetic ministry in Preliminary Fellowship) who wish to dedicate themselves to serious in-depth study are encouraged to apply to Beyond the Call programs.
 Participants are expected to already be rooted in justice work in their own communities.
 Participants are also expected to be committed to and experienced in anti-racist, anti-oppressive, multicultural practice of ministry.
 Attendance at all retreats, small group monthly conference calls or coaching sessions, and community-rooted work are required.
 Students are asked to commit to be mentors/coaches in the area of study after completing the program.
-Applications will be accepted until February 2, 2018.
-Click here to apply.
+The application deadline for this program has passed.

 Beyond the Call (BTC) is a program jointly developed by the UUA and UUMA in 2012, which is designed to provide UUMA members a chance for in-depth study, ongoing collegial reflection and engagement in a critical area of advanced ministerial competence.
 The focus of the first BTC program was Preaching and the Worship Arts and the second was on Entrepreneurial Ministry.